web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 initializeWebFragments();
 ```

-This code is designed to be minimal, and should be invoked as early as possible during your application bootstrap.
+This code is designed to be minimal, and should be invoked as early as possible during the application bootstrap.
 It will initialize the library and register `<web-fragment>` [custom element](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

 ### c.
-Replace parts of your existing application with web fragments
+Replace parts of an existing application with web fragments

-Identify a place in your existing application's HTML or templates where you'd like to embed a web fragment, and place `<web-fragment>` element there.
+Identify a place in an existing application's HTML or templates where you'd like to embed a web fragment, and place `<web-fragment>` element there.

 ```html
 <web-fragment fragment-id="party-button"></web-fragment>
 ```

-The `fragment-id` attribute uniquely identifies the instance of the fragment in your application.
+The `fragment-id` attribute uniquely identifies the instance of the fragment in the application.
 We'll register this id with the fragment gateway in the next step.

-For initial testing you can add the fragment to the root template of your application, or any route of your choosing.
+For initial testing you can add the fragment to the root template of the application, or any route of your choosing.
 In either case ensure that the routable location of the web fragment in the application matches the `routePatterns` configuration in the `FragmentGateway` below.

 ### d.
-Register your fragment with the fragment gateway
+Register the fragment with the fragment gateway

 Web fragments rely on a thin middleware - the fragment gateway — to route all requests from the browser to the right destination.
 This enables us to reap the performance and maintenance benefits of operating the user-facing micro-frontend application on a single origin, governed by the [same origin policy](https://web.dev/articles/same-origin-policy).

-For the gateway to understand how to route your web fragment's requests, the fragment needs to be registered.
+For the gateway to understand how to route the web fragment's requests, the fragment needs to be registered.

 ```js
 import { FragmentGateway } from "web-fragments/gateway";